basilnoor/color_microservice/README.md

 <h2> How to Setup the Microservice </h2>

-  1. Clone the repo onto your local machine
+  1. Clone the repository onto your local machine
-  2. Navigate to the folder and in the console and run ```'npm install'```
+  2. Navigate to the folder and in the console run ```'npm install'```
   3. Microservice can now be utilized.
   4. Microservice runs on LocalHost:4000